ajleeson/research_blog/_posts/2023-07-10-LwSrc-debugging-and-summer-plan.md

-## Summer Planning & Continued Debugging
+## Summer Planning and Continued Debugging

 The following couple of weeks I've been swimming in a growing sea of thoughts and ideas inspired by the GRS/GRC.
 Per Alex's recommendation, I have put together a tentative action plan for the summer based on some of these thoughts.
 I have also tried to summarize my new knowledge and ideas pertaining to WWTP implementaton.
 A lot of these ideas are still in their infancy, so I welcome any suggestions and feedback.
 Lastly, I took a look at the change in depth of WWTPs implemented as tiny rivers.